cardboard-iguana/cardboard-iguana.com/notes/metasploit.md

 Note that Metasploit 6 apparently calls these "framework plugins" now.

 * REMEMBER: Open up the port Metasploit's going to use in your firewall *before* running the exploit.
 Generally this is port 4444 by default (set with LPORT).
 * ALSO REMEMBER: Be sure to set LHOST (and, when applicable, SRVHOST) correctly, even if it's not indicated by the module.
-Metasploit's guesses about which interface to use aren't always correct...
-(I find using the explicit IP address works better than specifying the interface device or leaving SRVHOST at the default of 0.0.0.0.)
+Metasploit's guesses about which interface to use aren't always correct… (I find using the explicit IP address works better than specifying the interface device or leaving SRVHOST at the default of 0.0.0.0.)
 * ALSO ALSO REMEMBER: Sometimes you might find yourself in the position of trying to exploit a service over an SSH tunnel (for example, if you're trying to exploit a service that's not exposed externally in order to elevate your privileges).
 When doing this, remember that LHOST is still your machine's external address, as the exploit won't be connecting back over the SSH tunnel (obviously)!

 ### Module Options